Tottenham - Liverpool: How to watch, team news, odds, start time, injuries

 Team news

-Tottenham could be without Matt Doherty and Ben Davies, while Dele Alli is also out and Mourinho revealed he is dealing with other injury problems, but wouldn’t specify who.

 Liverpool are without long-term absentees Virgil van Dijk and Joe Gomez.
 Although, Van Dijk is stepping up his recovery from knee ligament damage.
-Jordan Henderson could return, while Joel Matip is also likely to start.
+Jordan Henderson comes back and start at center back, while Joel Matip returns and starts alongside him.
+Fabinho is out with a small injury.

 Odds and ends (full odds provided by our partner, PointsBet)